Information updated February 2020

 There is also no parking on downtown streets from 2 to 6 a.m. year-round.

-Sidewalks must be cleared within 12 hours after the snow ceases to fall.
+Sidewalks must be cleared within 12 hours after the snow stops falling.
 Residents may not blow snow onto city streets.

 Garbage pickup is every Monday, and garbage should be at curbside by 6:30 a.m.
 The city contracts with Waste Management for garbage removal.